relfayoumi/relfayoumi/README.md

 ### What programming languages do you know?
-Currently I know *C/C++, Python*, and learning more HTML 👨‍💻.
+Currently I know *C/C++, Python, HTML, CSS*, and learning more Javascript 👨‍💻.

 ### What tools/software do you use?
-I use *Arduino IDE, replit.com, w3schools*, and plan to look for new ways to code 🖥️!
+I use *Arduino IDE, replit.com, w3schools, VS code*, and plan to look for new ways to code 🖥️!

 ### What do your projects look like?